Revenues at Holland Casino’s 14 properties have grown steadily since 2013, totalling €581m in 2016, amounting to a 6 percent year-on-year increase.

-The privatisation of Holland Casino, which would make additional casino licences available, is expected to conclude in July 2018.
+The privatization of Holland Casino, which would make additional casino licenses available, is expected to conclude after January 2018.
+At this moment, the planning of the political decision is not available.
 Of the 14 existing casinos, ten will be sold in a block and continue to be operated under the Holland Casino trademark, while the remaining four will be sold separately or in other “packages”.

-Although the number of casinos will remain unchanged until the privatisation has been carried out, the state-owned monopoly operator has rationalised its operations.
-After a few years of decreasing the group of employees, in 2016 Holland Casino had a growth from 6.7 percent till 2519 employees.
+Although the number of casinos will remain unchanged until the privatization has been carried out, the state-owned monopoly operator has rationalized its operations ahead of a pending sale and has shed over 150 jobs, resulting in 2,519 full-time workers now being employed.

-Players made more visits to Dutch casino venues in 2016 and over 5.9m individual visits were recorded.
-They came out 1.1m registered guests.
+Players have made more visits to Dutch casino venues in 2016 than in recent years and over 5.9m individual visits were recorded, around 500,000 more than in 2013.